 The Giants played at Giants Stadium from 1976 to 2009, the Jets from 1984 to 2009, the North American Soccer League’s New York Cosmos from 1977 to 1985 (after a few years moving around to other sites, including the 1971 and 1976 seasons at Yankee Stadium), and Major League Soccer’s local team – known as the New York-New Jersey MetroStars until 2005 when they became the New York Red Bulls – from 1996 to 2009.
-Both NFL teams just moved into what’s still officially known as the New Meadowlands Stadium.
+Both NFL teams just moved into MetLife Stadium.
 The Nets played at the Meadowlands arena, which has had a bunch of names and is currently known as the Izod Center, from 1981 to 2010, and the Devils played there from 1982 to 2007.

 The Louis Brown Athletic Center, formerly the Rutgers Athletic Center and still nicknamed the RAC, home to the Nets from 1977 to 1981, is in Piscataway, as is Rutgers Stadium.
-If you must see either, take New Jersey Transit’s Northeast Corridor Line to New Brunswick, and take a Rutgers “Campus Bus,” the A to the Busch Campus to the stadium, the L to the Livingston Campus to the RAC, or the B between them.
+If you want to see all the local major sports sites, including these, take New Jersey Transit’s Northeast Corridor Line to New Brunswick, and take a Rutgers “Campus Bus,” the A to the Busch Campus to the stadium, the L to the Livingston Campus to the RAC, or the B between them.

-The Isles just announced that they will fulfill their lease, which currently runs through 2015, and a bond issue to build a new arena will soon come up for a vote.
-They need it, as they now have the 2nd-oldest arena in the NHL, and probably the least suitable for 21st Century crowds.
+The Isles will fulfill their lease, which currently runs through 2015, but a bond issue to build a new arena recently failed, thanks to the County government that was taken over by Tea Partiers in the 2010 election.
+A new arena is needed, as the Isles now have the 2nd-oldest arena in the NHL, and it's probably the one least suitable for 21st Century crowds.

 There are also several minor-league baseball teams nearby, in addition to the Cyclones and the Baby Bombers.
 Central Islip in Suffolk County has the Long Island Ducks.
 North Jersey has the Newark Bears, the New Jersey Jackals (at Yogi Berra Stadium on the campus of Montclair State University, with an adjoining museum honoring Yogi and local baseball) and the Sussex Skyhawks.
 Central Jersey has the Trenton Thunder, the Somerset Patriots in Bridgewater, and the Lakewood BlueClaws.
 The lower Hudson Valley has the Hudson Valley Renegades in Fishkill.
 And in Connecticut, you can see the Bridgeport Bluefish and the New Haven County Crosscutters, who play at Yale Field in West Haven, across from the Yale Bowl, where Yale University has played football since 1914 and where the NFL Giants played in 1973 and '74.
 (When Yankee Stadium was renovated, Mayor John Lindsay got revenge for them announcing they would move to New Jersey by denying them permission to play at Shea, which the City owned.
 So they moved 80 miles to Yale.
 When that contract ran out, new Mayor Abe Beame let them use Shea for 1975.)